 Are you or a loved one facing a serious or terminal cancer diagnosis?
 Palliative care might just be the thing you need to help with discomfort, anxiety, nausea, and emotional distress.
-For the chronically ill and actively dying, the alternative health care approach known as palliative care, is designed to improve quality of life for patients and their families.
+For the chronically ill and actively dying, the alternative health care approach known as palliative care is designed to improve the quality of life for patients and their families.

 What is Palliative Care?

 It is comfort care.
 It is a resource to help provide a highly personalized plan to ensure a patient and their family are supported with medical and emotional needs such as symptom management, disease control, coordination with other doctors and caregivers, family communication, coordination of in-home care and support services, and 24/7 support in event of a crisis.

 Palliative care is the coach, your biggest fan, coordinating the play-by-play throughout your changing healthcare needs.